 I consider eating regular, balanced meals a very big part of self-care.
 There are so many reasons I recommend eating regularly.
 Below I name a few:

 1. If eating patterns have been haphazard or inconsistent, it is very likely you aren’t feeling regular hunger and fullness levels.
 This could make intuitive eating and the idea of self-trust feel completely out of reach.
 After ignoring your body’s signals for too long, it may need reassurance you are willing to listen.
 Please know a body that feels well taken care of can become very resilient.
 Basically, you are teaching your body that it can trust you.
 As you trust it, it will trust you – it goes both ways.
 By feeding it regularly, hunger and fullness levels will remerge fostering self-trust.

-5. It serves as a great reminder to take a break from your day to engage in regular self-care.
+3. It serves as a great reminder to take a break from your day to engage in regular self-care.
 Meals are a time to relax, take a break and derive healthy nourishment and satisfaction from food.
-You can then get back into the game of life feeling fueled and ready with increased productivity.
+You can then get back to the game of life feeling fueled and ready with increased productivity.